Riot Games’ VALORANT is a once-in-a-generation experience. It brings together elements from wildly disparate genres in a way that satisfies everyone.

 Valorant Agents Tier List

 What would a list of Agents be without ranking them by tier?
 While each Agent’s effectiveness largely remains in the hands of the player behind them, certain Agents are already assuming strong positions in the meta.
 Some abilities you simply can’t do without if you want that competitive edge.
-After watching several high-level VALORANT tournaments in the past two weeks, here are the heroes that were most impactful in victory:
+After watching several high-level VALORANT tournaments in the past two weeks and the updates made in v 1.0, here are the heroes that were most impactful in victory:

 - Sage – S